-With all its mouse print, addendums and wherefores, any insurance policy is a confusing mishmash of language seemingly designed to confound all but the most experienced experts.
+With all its mouse print, addendums, and wherefores, any insurance policy is a confusing mishmash of language seemingly designed to confound all but the most experienced experts.

-Sure, finding the ideal company and the right agent can eliminate some of the anxiety from the process, but doing some research on your own will elevate your knowledge, as well as confidence, providing some peace of mind.
+Sure, finding the ideal company and the right agent can eliminate some of the anxiety from the process.
+But doing some research on your own will elevate your knowledge, as well as confidence, providing some peace of mind.

-Any one of a number of life changes, according to Kimberly Lankford, a contributing editor for Kiplinger Personal Finance Magazine and author of The Insurance Maze, like a new teenage driver, moving, a new job and so forth should also spark shopping around your auto insurance business.
+Any one of several life changes, according to Kimberly Lankford, a contributing editor for Kiplinger Personal Finance Magazine and author of “The Insurance Maze,” like a new teenage driver, moving, a new job, and so forth should also spark shopping around your auto insurance business.

 “The company that offered you the best deal before,” she said, “may not be the best with new changes.”

-Determine How Much Coverage You Need
+1. Determine How Much Coverage You Need

-Minimum-liability limits established by the state where you live, and collision-coverage requirements of your auto-loan lender take some of the coverage decisions out of your hands.
+Minimum-liability limits established by the state where you live and collision-coverage requirements of your auto-loan lender take some of the coverage decisions out of your hands.

 Lankford recommends at least $250,000 per person and $500,000 per accident.